zynksoftware/Zynk-Workflow/_docs/Magento-V1-Connector/Downloading-Orders-from-Magento.md

 ---
 slug: downloading-orders-from-magento
 redirect_from: "/article/262-downloading-orders-from-magento"
-title: Downloading Orders from Magento
+title: Exporting Orders from Magento
 ---
-This task will download orders from Magento in XML format.
-You can choose to only download orders created/updated since the last time the task was run, or select certain orders based on a filter (such as those with the status 'Processing').
+This task will export orders from Magento in XML format.
+You can choose to only export orders created/updated since the last time the task was run, or select certain orders based on a filter (such as those with the status 'Processing').
 See below for a sample output file.

 ## Settings
 ### Connection
 _Required_
 The Magento connection to use.
 See the [Connecting to Magento](connecting-to-magento) article if you require more information on how to create/manage connections.

-### Download All
+### Exprt All
 _Required_
-Set to true to download all records (which match the filter if one is specified - including start date), or false to download only new/modified orders.
+Set to true to export all records (which match the filter if one is specified - including start date), or false to export only new/modified orders.

-### Download From
+### Export From
 _Optional_
-The date to download new/modified orders from.
+The date to export new/modified orders from.
 Updates automatically each time the task runs.

 ### Start Date
 _Optional_
-No orders created before this date will be downloaded, even if they are modified.
+No orders created before this date will be exported, even if they are modified.

 ### Output File
 _Required_